 <IfModule mod_suphp.c> suPHP_ConfigPath /home/<myuser>/php.ini </IfModule>

 Some of these steps may not be allowed by your provider.
-In such case, contact its support and ask for the configuration by pointing at this documentation.
+In such a case, contact its support and ask for the configuration by pointing at this documentation.

 As a cPanel administrator, if you want to provide the Blackfire stack to your users, you need to install the Agent and the Probe.